HERE AND GONE - Mommy & Me

 "Ooooh, nice!"
 Dad says.
 "That's a keeper."
 They have me pull my jig out of the water and stand back as she swings her fish into the net.
 Dad looks so proud.
 "That's a nice size crappie."

 Even though Mom was the one who caught the fish, she gives me a big hug.
 "We'll have a good dinner tonight."

 "Yeah!"
 I say, and we go back to plopping our jigs in and out of the weeds.

 10 years old

 Mom is practicing her Jazzercise in the living room.
 I wish I had a pretty leotard and tights like hers, but I haven't had one of those since I was in gymnastics in second grade.
 She is so strong and fit, so pretty and cool.
-Even the other kids agree, my mom is super cool.
+Even if they other kids don't like me, most of them agree, my mom is super cool.
 Way prettier and cooler than I am.
 She does the best Halloween costumes and porch decorations.
 She is a teachers' aid, and does the best decorations on the bulletin boards at school, too.
 She helped me redo the one in my bedroom with these amazing origami flowers she made, and it's so much better.

 I would be happy to stay inside and do projects with her all winter, but she's always making me go outside.
 "Go get some fresh air.
-It's good for you."
+It's good for you.
+You need to make more friends."
 She and Dad go cross-country skiing and snow-shoeing all the time.
 I would rather build forts or go sledding, but I have no one to go with since Mari lives out in the country and Johnny hangs out more with the kids in his class now.
 It's not nearly as fun by myself.